 - Sue the employer directly.
 We will aggressively defend your position in state court.

 - File a claim through the Uninsured Employers Fund.
 Employees are entitled to medical coverage, disability pay and all normal remedies of workers’ compensation.
 Employers can contest these claims just as if they were properly insured.
 Walsh and Hacker represents clients in WCB hearings and all appeals.

 Uninsured employers are at a distinct disadvantage – the costs of the claim (if the employee prevails), the costs of defending it and any penalties assessed all come off your bottom line.
 It is critical to have knowledgeable, proven legal counsel.
 Walsh and Hacker has practiced in workers’ compensation defense for 40 years.

-Contact our Albany office to discuss your potential exposure and strategies to limit the damage.
+Reach our office online or over the phone to discuss your potential exposure and strategies to limit the damage.